yanncabral/flutter-crypto-wallet/README.md

 # Transfero wallet using an ERC-20 smart contract

 A digital wallet app, developed in dart language and flutter framework with solidity.
-The idea is to undertand how to build decentralized apps using blockchain and associated technologies.
+The idea is to understand how to build decentralized apps using blockchain and associated technologies.
 This app can transfer tokens from one wallet to another, through an ERC-20 Ethereum contract.

 ### What's being used